 Visiting Scotland and looking for some hidden gems or secret places?
 Well, I have an awesome one for you!
-Thanks to the Devil’s Pulpit and Finnich Glen being an Outlander filming location, it may not be as hidden as it once was, but it’s still a great place to visit on any Scotland trip…But what exactly am I talking about?
+Thanks to the Devil’s Pulpit and Finnich Glen being an Outlander filming location, it may not be as hidden as it once was, but it’s still a great place to visit on any Scotland trip and it’s still a bit of a mission if you want to know how to find the Devil’s Pulpit…But what exactly am I talking about?

 What is the Devils Pulpit and Finnich Glen?

 Finnich Glen is a steep glen near Drymen, and the Devils Pulpit is a particular stone within the glen, although sometimes you’ll see the whole thing called the Devils Pulpit.
 Confused yet?
-I’m going to call it by both names interchangeably since people seem to use either, even Glen Finnich!
+I’m going to call it by both names interchangeably since people seem to use either since they’re trying to find both at the same time, and even call it Glen Finnich!

 Whatever it’s called, Finnich Glen and the Devils Pulpit is a stunning place to explore in Scotland.
 You’ll need to have a car to get there and it’s a bit of a mission to find, and get down to, but well worth it.